redbooth/redbooth-ruby/README.md

 ADVISE: Redbooth metadata API is in `Beta` status so use this under your own risk.

-Metadata API allows you to add custo key value attributes to objects inside redbooth and search by those key value attributes.
+Metadata API allows you to add custom key value attributes to objects inside Redbooth and search by those key value attributes.
 This is really helpful when doing API syncs or tiny implementations in top of the Redbooth API.

 Fetch object metadata